Oran1University/oopgrader/ReadMe.md

 Both checker and grader functionalities are presented to the user in the "OOP Grader" menu and also conveniently through two tool bar buttons.

+## Software example: `CourseMan`
+We illustrate the functionality of OOPGrader using a common software example about the course management (CourseMan) domain.
+A simplified version of this software was actually used in an assignment of a programming course in which OOPGrader was applied.

+To ease testing in Eclipse, we include an Eclipse development project, called `CourseManGraderDist`, for this example.
+The entire project can be downloaded from the `examples` folder.

 ## Using the checker in Eclipse
 ![OOPChecker EclipsePlugin](resources/images/fig3-oopchecker-eclipse.png)
 <div align="center">Figure 3: The Eclipse plugin for OOPChecker: user selects a class and click the "Check program" button to perform design checking.</div>